Albertamoahjunior/RGT-learning/BasicServer/README.md

 #### Usage:
-Details of usage are presented in the basic frontend directory where api calls are made in the main.js file and the results are displayed by the simple HTML page.
+Details of usage are presented in the ./basicFrontend sub directory where api calls are made in the main.js file and the results are displayed by the simple HTML page.

 ### CORS
 CORS is also explored in this simple project.
 CORS is used to manage access to the backend.
 This is done based on Origin and methods.\